alvinaby/NewsApp/README.md

 ﻿## NewsApp
-This is a simple Android app about news, and also my job interview test :D <br> This app is using MVP Architecture, Retrofit, RxJava, and Glide
+This app is using MVP Architecture, Repository Pattern, Retrofit, RxJava, Room Persistance, and Glide

 #### NewsApp functions:
 * View list of news
 * When user click a news, it will open the source (URL) of the news using Android built-in browser
+* Dark Mode

 #### API used:
 * https://storage.googleapis.com/kurio-test/mobile-engineer-android/magazine/articles